nottinghamtec/Main-Website/content/services.md

 For when you want to take things up a notch.
 From changing colours, spinning around and strobing, our intelligent lighting stock can give you that look to make your event stand out from the crowd.

+We have an outstanding selection of intelligent lighting, foremost among which are our Robe DL4Ss.
+These LED fixtures offer super bright RGB colour for ultimate flexibility in a low power and quiet package.
+They are in their element when used as spotlight or feature fixture given the excellent beam control, but can also be effectively used for a wash.
+To complement these, we have a large number of Martin MAC 250s, with both a spotlight/profile and wash type available.

-Our MAC 250 Washes give you the freedom to move your stage wash wherever you want, and change the color, during the event.
-Our workhorse spotlight fixtures, the MAC 250 Kryptons, also have a variety of colours available, and a wide selection of gobos and good beam control.
-If these aren't enough we have Robe DL4Ss for bright and precise control with a full spectrum of RGB color.
-If it’s just effective mood colouring that you’re after, our StudioCob LED fixtures are the ideal choice, while a Technobeam or four can make a club or dance night come to life.
+If it’s just effective mood colouring that you’re after, our StudioCob LED fixtures are the ideal choice, offering a colour changing wash in a fixed position.
+Brilliant for adding a splash of thematic colour, while a Technobeam or four can make a club or dance night really come to life, especially when paired with smoke.

 {{< intext_image src="/imgs/services/haze.jpg" width="65%" float="left" alt="More lights with beams in haze">}}